What is AWS cloud monitoring?

 It is especially vital to be able to monitor both on-premises and cloud networks.
 Nowadays, it is rare to use only one exclusively, so your monitoring solution has to be able to monitor both to avoid an inconsistent monitoring and management experience.
 AWS has a few integrated tools that are helpful to get a view of your AWS networks.
 AWS Transit Gateway Network Manager can monitor your cloud networks as well as your on-premises ones.
 It can respond to connectivity problems and has a unified interface to identify any issues with a single glance.

 To access the actual metrics related to AWS networks, a good starting point is monitoring the various Elastic Network Interfaces (ENI).
 These are virtual network cards in a VPC (Virtual Private Cloud) on AWS, exposing basic characteristics of a real network card, such as IP addresses – both public and private –, Mac address, security groups, source/destination flags, and a description.
 However, these are only basic information.
 To have a more holistic monitoring, you should definitely collect more metrics, for example through AWS APIs or by using a third-party AWS cloud monitoring solution.
+The effectiveness of your network monitoring depends on the quality and scope of the collected data, which should include logs, metrics, and traces from different sources.

 AWS security monitoring

 Security is always an important factor to consider in any organization, and especially if a part of your IT infrastructure is delegated to a third-party service.
 Therefore, it is vital to be able to monitor the security of AWS monitoring.
 AWS itself has a handful of tools that can help with AWS security monitoring.
+These AWS security services, such as GuardDuty and Inspector, provide centralized security alerts, threat detection, and compliance enforcement.

 AWS CloudTrail is the AWS service that can enable operational and risk auditing, compliance, and governance for the whole AWS account.
 It records a series of events that can be monitored in order to ensure that their resources and data were accessed by authorized actors only, helping you to identify and respond to unusual activity.
 CloudTrail works with Amazon GuardDuty, which is another AWS service that analyzes events from CloudTrail along with different types of logs to identify potentially malicious or unauthorized activity across the whole AWS account.
 Both are fundamental for basic AWS security monitoring.
 They can easily be replaced by third-party AWS cloud monitoring solutions, though.

 AWS security monitoring is not only about identifying unauthorized accesses and events.
 It also includes preventing exploits of software from malicious external agents.
-AWS monitoring solutions can scan AWS services to discover software vulnerabilities and unintended network exposure.
+AWS monitoring solutions can scan various AWS services to discover software vulnerabilities and unintended network exposure.
 For AWS clouds, Amazon’s Inspector tool performs this task.
 Similarly, AWS Config can assess and report on the configuration status and changes, easing troubleshooting and compliance audits.

 All these tools are specific to AWS, and don’t really offer a unified view.
 Therefore, using a centralized cloud monitoring solution has the great advantage of visualizing the same or similar features in a single dashboard and reporting system.
+Implementing a custom dashboard allows you to organize, visualize, and prioritize security alerts and metrics from various AWS security services, tailoring the view to your specific monitoring needs.
+Security-related alerts play a crucial role in detecting and responding to threats in AWS environments, enabling teams to act quickly on suspicious activities and enforce compliance.

 AWS Lambda monitoring